lipanski/sql-spy/README.md

 A gem to track all SQL queries performed inside a block of code.

-You can use **SqlSpy** to test the total amount of queries performed by a piece of code, the amount of queries per table, selects vs. inserts vs. updates vs. deletes, or query duration.
-You can also use it to validate and debug your SQL or to prevent N+1 queries.
+With **SqlSpy** you can test:

+- The total amount of queries performed by a piece of code
+- The amount of queries performed on a specific table
+- The type of these queries: *SELECT*, *INSERT*, *UPDATE*, *DELETE*
+- The query duration
+- The SQL produced by your *ActiveRecord* code
+- N+1 queries

 The implementation is inspired by how [ActiveRecord is tested](https://github.com/rails/rails/blob/6-0-stable/activerecord/test/cases/test_case.rb).

+Check out [my blog post](https://lipanski.com/posts/activerecord-eager-loading#preventing-n1-regressions-with-tests) about writing controller tests with **SqlSpy** in order to prevent N+1 regressions.

 ## Usage